 Holyoke digital equity initiative: one-year program

-Planned to start in 2022, the CB&E team will offer a training program to 20 Holyoke residents, including:
+Initiated in 2022, the CB&E team offers a training program to Holyoke residents, including:

 - 10 residents living in our Library Commons and Carlos Vega affordable housing developments